Harini Raghupathi is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office. She is a member of the Firm’s Appellate Practice Group.

 - Stanford University, B.S., 2004, with distinction and honors

-United States Courts of Appeal for the Second, Sixth, and Ninth Circuits
+United States Courts of Appeal for the Second, Third, Fourth, Sixth, Ninth, and Eleventh Circuits

 United States District Court for the Southern District of California